gtournie/redux-form-validators/README.md

 > Note: file inputs are only compatible with `file`, `required` or `absence` validators

+> Note: incorrect `minSize` or `maxSize` options will display an error in the console

 ### Default options

 redux-form-validators comes with default options: